iai-group/DialogueKit/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 We follow the [IAI Python Style Guide](https://github.com/iai-group/styleguide/tree/master/python).
-Documentation can be seen [here.](https://iai-group.github.io/dialoguekit/)

 DialogueKit is a library for conversational information access.
-It contains based classes for fundamental [concepts](docs/concepts.md), such as dialogue participants, dialogue management, [natural language understanding](docs/nlu.md), natural language generation, etc. In addition to the fundamental concepts DialogueKit contains an evaluation module, for evaluating the performance of CIS systems.
+It contains based classes for fundamental [concepts](docs/concepts.md), such as dialogue participants, dialogue management, [natural language understanding](docs/nlu.md), natural language generation, etc. In addition to the fundamental concepts DialogueKit contains an evaluation module, for evaluating the performance of  CIS and CIA systems.
-Consult the documentation for details.
+Consult the [documentation](https://iai-group.github.io/dialoguekit/) for details.

 ## Install as a package